Dog Days (opera): Performance history

-Dog Days was produced by Peak Performances @Montclair State (New Jersey) in association with Beth Morrison Projects, and had its world premiere run from September 29 to October 7, 2012.
+Dog Days was produced by Peak Performances at the Montclair State University (New Jersey) in association with Beth Morrison Projects, and had its world premiere run from September 29 to October 7, 2012.
 Robert Woodruff directed the production that starred Lauren Worsham and performance artist John Kelly.
 Scenic and video design was created by Jim Findlay, costume design by Vita Tzykun, and sound design by Matt Frey.
 Alan Pierson was the production's Musical Director and conductor, with new music ensemble Newspeak serving as the on-stage band.

 Scenes from Dog Days premiered at Zankel Hall at Carnegie Hall on May 9, 2009, as part of the Dawn Upshaw and Osvaldo Golijov Young Artists Concert.
 Three arias from the opera-in-progress were subsequently presented by American Opera Projects at Galapagos Arts Space, including the world premiere of Mirror, Mirror performed by soprano Lauren Worsham.

-In 2015 the work was staged at both the Fort Worth Opera and Los Angeles Opera with the original cast from the world premiere in Montclair.
+In 2015, the work was staged at both the Fort Worth Opera and Los Angeles Opera with the original cast from the world premiere in Montclair.
 The work saw its New York City premiere at the Skirball Center for the Performing Arts during the 2016 Prototype Festival.
 The work's European premiere took place at Bielefeld Opera on February 27, 2016.